Skip to content

 Gain system-wide visibility into methane emissions with accurate, audit-ready data.

-For transmission operators, methane emissions carry both regulatory and operational risks.
-Leaks from pipelines, compressors, and valves can trigger PHMSA audits, inflate compliance costs, and erode efficiency.
+For midstream operators, methane emissions carry both regulatory and operational risks.
+Operators must cut emissions quickly while managing complex pipeline networks, dispersed facilities, and shifting regulations.
 Traditional LDAR programs—executed with truck rolls, handheld sensors, and fixed monitors—often struggle to adequately scan long linear assets across difficult terrain.
-The result?
-High costs, slow surveys, and blind spots that increase your risk.

 Bridger’s Gas Mapping LiDAR (GML) gives midstream operators the sensitivity, coverage, and defensible reporting needed to reduce emissions, maintain pipeline integrity, and simplify compliance.
-With customizable detection thresholds (1–15 kg/hr at 90% PoD) and localization within a few meters, GML delivers actionable data across hundreds of miles per day, without the limitations of ground-based methods.
+With customizable detection thresholds ranging from 1–15 kg/hr with a 90% probability of detection (PoD) and localization to within approximately 2 meters, GML delivers actionable data across hundreds of miles of pipeline per day, without the limitations of ground-based methods.

 Why Midstream Operators Rely on GML